costoffreedom/costoffreedom-book/book/collective-memory/bassel-k.md

 because he is still kept from his freedom.
 But as long as he is in prison, there are plenty of people telling his story, and keeping his work alive.</p>

-> Marc Weidenbaum publishes a webzine, Disquiet, about electronic ambient music and has contributed to the scientific journal Nature upon this subject.
-He was editor-in-chief for two of Viz Media’s magazines.
-He lives in San Francisco.